 - Fresh basil or parsley (optional)

 Quick Tip: Boil pasta.
 Meanwhile, sauté eggplant and garlic in oil for 5 minutes.
 Add tomatoes and oregano, simmer 10 minutes.
 Toss with cooked pasta.
 Top with herbs.
+This healthy dinner will impress anyone at your table.
+Among all dinner ideas, one‑pot meals are the most stress‑free.

-7. “Sweet & Speedy” Peanut Butter Noodles
+7. Peanut Butter Noodles – Unique Healthy Dinner Ideas

 Why I love it: Peanut butter + noodles sounds weird but tastes incredible.
 It’s creamy, high‑protein (peanut butter has 8g protein per 2 tbsp), and uses pantry staples.
+These are the “healthy dinner ideas” that surprise you the most.
+A fun dinner like this breaks the monotony of routine meals.

 Ingredients (serves 2):